redgoose/daikin-one/README.md

 	daikin-one log -d <device-id>
 	```

 This will log device data to the local SQLite database only once.
 Stick this into cron or an equivalent tool for continuous logging.
+It is recommended you set your logging interval to every 5 minutes.

 ## Reports